odea-project/qAlgorithms/report/report.md

 user-specified order and removing bins which can no longer be subset (closed Bins) from the deque.
 Once a Bin is closed, it is added to a vector which contains all closed Bins.
 Once binning is complete, the DQSB is calculated for all bin members in all bins.

+Since Bins contain superfluous methods and variables, while additionally depending on the RawData object for their content, they are not suited for passing forward to the peak fitting algorithm.
+Instead, all necessary data is copied and the binning infrastructure freed.

 ### Core Functions
 The following functions, not including constructors and other utility functions, are included